St Helens Armed Forces Covenant

 We signed the Armed Forces Covenant in 2012 and work closely with our local regiments, Armed Forces charities, and health, housing, education and employment partners to ensure the Armed Forces community receive the support and recognition they are entitled to.

 This page has details of that support; the Related Pages tab (below) takes you to other information, including local Armed Forces Community News and details of how to access the Covenant Fund, which supports local Armed Forces-related projects, and our most recent annual St Helens Armed Forces Covenant Report 2018-19.

-If you or a member of your family serve in the British Armed Forces, or are an Armed Forces Service Leaver, Reservist, Veteran, Widow or Widower, the following PDF leaflet holds a summary of the support available in St Helens: Information Leaflet for St Helens Armed Forces Community and Armed Forces Families resettling in St Helens.
+If you or a member of your family serve in the British Armed Forces, or are an Armed Forces Service Leaver, Reservist, Veteran, Widow or Widower, the following page holds a summary of the support available in St Helens.

 St Helens Council wants to hear from anyone who served during the Second World War - including the Armed Forces, Merchant Navy, WRENS, WRAC, WRAF, Munition Workers, Bevin Boys, Bletchley Park, Fire, Police, and Health Services, the Home Guard, the Women's Land Army, or other Women's Auxiliary Services - who would like to be kept informed of commemorative events happening in the borough over the next few years.

 To register to receive invitations for any future events held in the borough to commemorate Second World War anniversaries, please send your name, Armed Service details and contact details to Simon Cousins by post to Armed Forces Covenant, Victoria Square, St Helens, WA10 1HP or email email@example.com.